v1zhu/Custom_DataFrame/README.md

 **Custom DataFrame - Data Structures and Algorithms for Data Science (DSC 30)**

-This project implements a simplified DataFrame data structure fromscratch in Java.
+This project implements a simplified DataFrame data structure from scratch in Java.
 It uses core data structures such as hash tables, linked lists, and binary search trees (all custom-built) to store and organize tabular data efficiently.

 **About**